chaos-indivisvm/handbook/docs/index.md

 + Leaking Equipment: Leaking someone else's hard work isn't cool.
 If you get handed something with perms, check with them before you distribute it.
 It's not your fault if it is given to you, but it is your fault to give it out again if it's privately distributed or sold.
 If it's the equipment of an opposing group that you don't like very much, that doesn't make giving it out okay by any means.
 This also extends to copybotting- if you don't have permission to do it, don't do it.
 --Ripping textures is also generally not OK.
 If you own a modifiable object and want to mess with the cosmetics, ask the creator for the texture or permission to rip it if they have trouble finding it.
 Generally they will give it to you.

 + Causing Issues: Don't.
 Cause.
 Issues.
 Specifically internal ones.
 If someone, especially of rank, asks you to stop doing something, stop doing it.
 Things will be smoother for you and smoother for everyone else if you don't go out of your way to cause internal group drama and are open to cutting it out when called out on it.
+If you feel someone is going out of their way to cause issues, contact an Enforcer.

 + Cheesing internal systems: Don't do this.
 We have systems in place to allow for corruption and god favour unlocks, which are meant to take time to get.
 If you find a loophole and abuse the hell out of it, you're stepping all over those who are earning corruption as intended, and cheapening the experience for all of us.
 These goalposts are there to encourage activity and to give you something to work towards.
 If you find a bug, report it.
 Bug reports will never result in punishment, and may instead result in rewards for aiding in our development process.

++ Providing special treatment: Special Treatment between ranks is NOT permitted within Chaos.
+If someone is "punished" in an exceptionally light manner in comparison to other offenders of the same offense, notify an Enforcer & they will pass the information to the correct parties.
+"Yiffing" for rank is HIGHLY PROHIBITED, If any solid proof is gathered of this situation the convicted parties will be immediately ejected.
+WE ARE NOT A DATING SERVICE.
+LEAVE YOUR FEDORA AT THE DOOR.
+YOU WILL NOT GET DICK, PUSSY, BALLS, OR ASS WITHIN THE GROUP.

++ Uniform policy violation: To reiterate, do not wear unacceptable (furry, brony, neko, child, or anime) avatars while on-duty.
+IF YOU ARE ON AN SLMC SIM, YOU ARE ON-DUTY.
+Violations of this will be more severely punished due to recent policy changes.
+In certain extreme cases this may lead to an immediate, permanent ejection without appeal.

 + Lying to Us: If you do something listed above, or something otherwise distasteful, do not lie about it.
 Any consequences given will be worse if you lie and may be mitigated if you are upfront and honest.
 We're smarter than you.
 We will find out eventually.
 All of us in this group has done something shitty or cringey on the internet, the difference is we don't lie about the shitty things we've done.